Guiding patient care in ambiguous melanocytic lesions

 When patients are diagnosed with routine nevi or malignant melanoma, the treatment plans are clearly defined by medical guidelines.
 However, there is a lack of clarity and standardization in the most appropriate management plan for patients with ambiguous, atypical, and abnormal melanocytic lesions.
 MyPath Melanoma can clarify the underlying malignant potential of the lesion allowing providers to escalate or de-escalate surgical treatment and follow-up frequency.

-Aiding dermtology providers in determining malignant potential
+Aiding dermatology providers in determining malignant potential

 In recent studies and case reports, 1,2 ancillary diagnostic GEP testing has aided dermatologists in determining the malignant potential of these challenging melanocytic lesions.
 This allows providers to confidently align patient management to the malignant potential as determined by GEP.